trek-view/basecamp/_posts/2020-09-04-preparing-for-an-image-mapping-party.md

 I'm looking forward to some image mapping parties coming up in the next few weeks.

 The first in the New Forest (Sunday 13th September 2020), run in conjunction with Nick Whitelegg the creator of [OpenTrailView](https://www.opentrailview.org/).
-[Join us by signing up here](https://campfire.trekview.org/t/new-forest-pano-party-rescheduled-sunday-13th-september/325).

 The second is with the [Bexhill OSM project](https://bexhill-osm.org.uk/?T=info#14/50.8470/0.4675), [who have already used a GoPro MAX to map a large part of their area](https://www.mapillary.com/app/user/bexhill_osm?pKey=zX6MPMoUYqxE7c4GLBGge3).